Love gin? Love Scotland? Then you’ll be happy to hear that there are a ton of awesome gin distilleries in Scotland!

 Pickerings Gin, Edinburgh

-A new kid on the freshly trendy gin block, Pickering’s Gin has taken Scotland by storm – and is even the official drink of the Royal Edinburgh Military Tattoo.
-Founded in 2013 by two lifelong friends with a thirst for gin and a handwritten family recipe dated 1947, Pickering’s is a surprisingly small scale production that’s exploded in popularity.
-This tiny gin distillery is run out of the former kennels of veterinary school turned art venue Summerhall, with a custom designed still and an entirely un-automated production line – even the bottles are wax sealed by hand.
+Pickering’s was founded in 2013 by two lifelong friends.
+Armed with a thirst for gin and a handwritten family recipe dated 1947, they opened a tiny gin distillery inside the former kennels of Summerhall, a veterinary-school-turned-art-venue.
+This Scottish gin distillery features a custom-designed still and an entirely un-automated production line.
+Even the bottles are wax-sealed by hand.